Jaeyoung-Kim-Dev/bakkatown/README.md

 ## What project it is

 > This is the Capstone team project I had in the last semester of college(SAIT), and I was one of six team members.
-I'm in charge of the design and function development of front-end for users.
+I was in charge of the design and function development of front-end for users.
 In this repository, only the code I wrote exists due to security reasons.

 ## What I worked on